Skip to main content

 Casio DW5600 vs A168WA

-Digital watches avoid this problem as they can cycle through multiple features sharing the same display.
-By pressing the mode button either Casio can cycle through 4-5 screens, each representing a different feature.
+Digital watches have a significant advantage over analog watches when it comes to features.
+Analog watches require space on the dial for each feature, which can be inherently difficult due to limited real estate.
+In contrast, digital watches can cycle through multiple features using the same display.
+By pressing the mode button, either Casio watch can cycle through 4-5 screens, each representing a different feature.

 • Time